El-Suri/extract_ldsc_genetic_correlation_table/README.md

 Options are:

- -f --file      specify path to your log file (mandatory)
+ -f --file      specify path to your log file (required)

  -v --verbose   prints processing steps and tables to the command line (optional)